Robust $d$-wave altermagnetism in $\mathrm{XCr_2Y_2O}$ (X=K, Rb, Cs; Y=S, Se, Te) family

-Experimentally, $\mathrm{Rb_{1-\delta}V_2Te_2O}$ has been identified to adopt the C-type AFM configuration\cite{ex4}, corresponding to apparent altermagnetism, while $\mathrm{Cs_{1-\delta}V_2Te_2O}$ exhibits the G-type configuration corresponding to hidden altermagnetism\cite{ex5}.
-For $\mathrm{KV_2Se_2O}$, two experiments yield contradictory results: one assigns it to the C-type\cite{ex3}, whereas the other determines it as the G-type\cite{ex52}.
+Experimentally, the $\mathrm{KV_2Se_2O}$ and $\mathrm{Rb_{1-\delta}V_2Te_2O}$ have been identified to adopt the C-type AFM configuration\cite{ex3,ex4}, corresponding to apparent altermagnetism, while the $\mathrm{Cs_{1-\delta}V_2Te_2O}$ exhibits the G-type configuration corresponding to hidden altermagnetism\cite{ex5}.
+However, for $\mathrm{KV_2Se_2O}$ and $\mathrm{Rb_{1-\delta}V_2Te_2O}$, two experiments yield contradictory results: one assigns them to the C-type\cite{ex3,ex4}, whereas the other determines them as the G-type\cite{ex52,ex53}.
 For this family of materials, the C-type and G-type configurations are nearly degenerate with a tiny energy difference\cite{edv}, so the vacancy distribution of intercalated atoms (K, Rb or Cs) can significantly influence the magnetic structure experimentally\cite{ex5,ex51}.
 Given that angle-resolved photoemission spectroscopy (ARPES) is surface-sensitive and its measurements of altermagnetism are prone to domain effects, differentiating apparent from hidden altermagnetism is not straightforward using only ARPES spectra.
 Recently, we have proposed that the in-plane uniaxial strain can be used to distinguish the C-type and G-type\cite{gsd}.
 For the C-type phase, uniaxial strain can induce a net magnetic moment, while the total moment of the G-type phase remains zero.